DeisData/deisdata.github.io/python/setup-install/index.md

 # Python Setup and Installation

 There are many ways to use and install Python.
-Here we list some recommended ways to get started in order of complexity.
+Here we list some recommended ways to get started in increasing order of complexity.

 ## Google Colab (Easiest):